-The Health Corridor
+The Healthy Corridor Concept

-The Health Corridor is a ‘GREEN ARTICULATION’ designed as a pedestrian walkway/viaduct in the public space to integrate neighbourhoods into the urban structure.
-Each Health Corridor will integrate and link diverse NBS developed by the horizontal partners, deploying the NBS Catalogue and appropriate monitoring and evaluation.
+The Healthy Corridor is a ‘GREEN ARTICULATION’ designed as a pedestrian walkway or viaduct in the public space to integrate neighbourhoods into the urban structure.
+Each URBiNAT Healthy Corridor will integrate and link diverse NBS developed by project partners, using NBS featured in the URBiNAT NBS Catalogue and appropriate methods and tools for monitoring and evaluation.

-HEALTHY CORRIDORS, with a customisedde NBS catalogue, will be co-created and co-planned for the frontrunner and follower cities, testing an innovative and inclusive urban model to regenerate deprived districts, specifically within and linking social housing neighbourhoods.
+HEALTHY CORRIDORS, with a customised NBS catalogue, will be co-created and co-planned for the frontrunner and follower cities, testing an innovative and inclusive urban model to regenerate deprived districts, specifically within and linking social housing neighbourhoods.

 We propose an urban inclusive and innovative nature for our neighbourhoods